eugomin/ARES-GT/README.md

 Based on Cas9 and Cas12a sequence affinity information ARES-GT algorithm uses two steps for off-targets evaluation:

-  1) All possible CRISPR target candidates are identidied in DNA sequences.
+  1) All possible CRISPR target candidates are identidied in query DNA sequences.
   2) Each candidate is compared with Reference Genome to evaluate possible off-targets based on:
        - Any sequence with two or more mismatches in seed sequence is discarded.
-       - Any sequence with 1 mismatch in seed sequences is discarded if total mismatches are equal or more than L1 parameter.
+       - Any sequence with 1 mismatch in seed sequences is discarded if the total number  mismatches is more than L1 parameter.
-       - Any sequence with no mismatch in seed sequences is discarded if total mismatches are equal or more than L0 parameter.
+       - Any sequence with no mismatch in seed sequences is discarded if the total number of mismatches is more than L0 parameter.